Lauren Hildebrandt

-Lauren Hildebrandt is a pop singer from Scottsdale, Arizona best known for her single "Boy Shorts", released in March 2009 alongside her album Not Really a Waitress.
+Lauren Hildebrandt is an American pop singer from Scottsdale, Arizona.
+She is best known for her single "Boy Shorts", released in March 2009 alongside her album Not Really a Waitress.
 She spent her youth training as a singer, dancer, actress and gymnast and was a cheerleader for Chaparral High School.
-She went to Arizona State University and majored in dance but longed for a mainstream pop career.
+She went to Arizona State University and majored in dance but had an ambition for a mainstream pop career.
 About two years into her studies, she had a dancing accident and was forced to take a medical leave of absence, and during this period she moved to Los Angeles where she started recording dance music.